 - Colostrum may be leaking from your nipples this week.
 You may notice it has dried and crusted on your nipples when you take your bra off.
 Your breasts are even heavier and streaked with blue veins.
 Make sure you have been fitted correctly for comfortable maternity bras.
 These will alleviate the pressure of your heavy breasts on your chest and shoulders.

 - The amniotic fluid surrounding your baby is at a peak in week 35 and will start to diminish from now on.
 This fluid is known as "the waters" or liquor (pronounced likewar) and it has a distinctive odour which is very different to urine.
 It is easy for pregnant mothers to be confused if they are leaking urine or liquor at this stage of their pregnancy.
-If you are in any doubt that your membranes may have ruptured, check with your midwife or obstetrician.
+If you are in any doubt that your membranes may have ruptured, check with your maternity care provider.
 They will be able to test the fluid and establish which it is.

 - Your heart may feel as if it is missing beats or beating faster this week.
 Because of the displacement of your large blood vessels and the load on your heart, palpitations are very common.
-If you develop chest pain or problems breathing though, check with your doctor.
+If you develop chest pain or problems breathing though, check with your doctor immediately.

 Your emotional changes this week